-

-• The development trend of underwater cleaning robot technology is summarized.
+Highlights• The development status of underwater cleaning robot is introduced.• The development trend of underwater cleaning robot technology is summarized. -

 Hull fouling on the vessels is a major problem that leads to higher fuel consumption and consequently increased air pollution (Tribou and Swain 2010; Cioanta and McGhin 2017; Hua et al. 2018).
 Frictional resistance due to buildup of biofilms, sea grass, barnacles, and other marine creatures on the hull as a vessel goes through water will increase its fuel consumption.
 For example, a 30% increase in resistance caused by the moderate biological contamination of a 100 000–DWT tanker hull will increase the ship's fuel consumption by up to 12 tons/day, which is the reason for the increase in ship operating costs and emissions (Smith and Colvin 2014).
 Hull fouling on the vessels can also cause the spread of alien species that rapidly multiply in local waters without natural enemies (Bax et al. 2003; Godwin 2003; Drake and Lodge 2007).